Plato's Pod: Dialogues on the works of Plato

 by James Myers

-Welcome to Plato's Pod, a bi-weekly podcast of group discussions on the dialogues of Plato, the philosopher and geometer who wrote nearly 2,400 years ago.
-Anyone interested in participating, whether to learn about Plato or to contribute to the dialogue, is welcome to join.
-Hosted by amateur philosopher James Myers, the podcast is held through
+Welcome to Plato's Pod, a podcast of discussions on the dialogues of Plato, the philosopher and geometer who wrote nearly 2,400 years ago.
+Hosted by amateur philosopher James Myers, the first four seasons of the podcast featured group discussions and some incredible insights on many of Plato's works.
+Now in our fifth season, we continue to probe the philosophy of Plato's dialogues, with invited guests discussing selected top ...

 ...
 Read more